 Theorem 1.
-The expected time to execute a periodic pattern of length T using P processes and n replicas can be expressed as where $\mathbb{P}n(T, P)$ denotes the probability that the execution fails due to silent errors striking during the pattern and we have to roll back to the last checkpoint.
+The expected time to execute a periodic pattern of length T using P processes and n replicas can be expressed as where $\mathbb{P}n(T, P)$ denotes the probability that the execution fails due to silent errors striking during the pattern, thereby forcing to roll back to the last checkpoint.